 The year 2021 again challenged us to stay connected, on-board new co-workers, manage teams, and lead our bank predominantly from home.
 In doing so, Triodos and other financial institutions were among the frontrunners in adhering to government measures to mitigate the effects of the COVID-19 pandemic.
 Our responses to these restrictions have prepared the ground for a new post-pandemic hybrid working reality.

 Under new senior leadership we are reviewing our operating model and organisational design to act as One Bank by collaborating and taking a Group-wide perspective in what we do.

-The following table provides a summary of progress against the prospects identified in the 2019 annual report.
+The following table provides a summary of progress against our key co-worker objectives for 2021, published in the 2020 annual report.
 The content in this table is explored in more depth in the text that follows.